Choosing a Font

 You don’t have to add line breaks if you indent this far, but you might want to just in case someone accidentally removes

 Otherwise your text messages will just look like normal text again.
-Pro tip: write the message and edit it before figuring out formatting, otherwise you’ll be adding and removing line breaks like crazy!
+Pro tip: write the message and edit it before figuring out formatting, otherwise you’ll be spending too much time prematurely adding and removing line breaks.

 DO NOT add two spaces after a period unless you’re submitting in a monospaced font like Courier (which you shouldn’t; see above)

 DO NOT hit the return or enter key after each line of prose.
 On a computer, the words will wrap automatically.
-For poetry or verse, you can manually add line returns.
+For poetry or verse, then yes, you can manually add line returns.

 DO insert a page break after each chapter.